Amy Adams: 2008–2012: Ingénue parts and expansion to dramatic roles

 The 2008 Sundance Film Festival saw the release of Sunshine Cleaning, a comedy-drama about two sisters (played by Adams and Emily Blunt) who start a crime scene clean-up business.
 Adams was drawn to the idea of playing someone who constantly tries to better herself.
 Mick LaSalle of the San Francisco Chronicle found Adams to be "magical", adding that she "gives us a portrait of raging want beneath a veneer of surface diffidence".
 In the 1939-set screwball comedy Miss Pettigrew Lives for a Day, Adams starred as an aspiring American actress in London who encounters a middle-aged governess named Miss Pettigrew (played by Frances McDormand).
 Stephen Holden of The New York Times drew similarities to her role in Enchanted and wrote that the "screen magic" she displays in such endearing roles "hasn't been this intense since the heyday of Jean Arthur".

 Adams next starred in Doubt, an adaptation of John Patrick Shanley's play of the same name.
 The film tells the story of a Catholic school principal (played by Meryl Streep) who accuses a priest, played by Philip Seymour Hoffman, of pedophilia; she played an innocent nun embroiled in the conflict.
 Shanley initially approached Natalie Portman for the part, but offered Adams the role after finding her innocent, yet intelligent, personality similar to that of Ingrid Bergman.
 She identified with her character's ability to find the best in people, and described her collaboration with Streep and Hoffman as a "master class" in acting.
 Amy Biancolli of the Houston Chronicle wrote that Adams "sparks with distressed compassion", and Ann Hornaday believed that she "exudes just the right wide-eyed innocence".
-She was nominated for the Academy Award, Golden Globe Award, and BAFTA Award for Best Supporting Actress.
+She was nominated for the Academy Award, Golden Globe Award, and BAFTA Award.

 As with Junebug and Enchanted, Adams's roles in her three 2008 releases were those of the ingénue—innocent women with a cheerful personality.
 When asked about being typecast in such roles, she said she responds to characters who are joyful and identified with their sense of hope.
 She believed that despite certain similarities in their disposition, these characters were vastly different from one another; she stated, "Naïveté is not stupidity, and innocent people are often very complex."